Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 STEP students are entitled to the full array of services including Ancillary, Transportation, Diaper, and Child Care supportive services.

-WTW participants attending a publicly funded educational institution of higher education are to receive an advanced, standard ancillary payment per term based on their enrollment status.
+WTW participants attending a publicly funded educational institution of higher education are to receive an ASP per term based on their enrollment status.
 The payment covers required books and college supplies and must be issued 10 calendar days prior to the beginning of each school term.
-Receipts/estimates are not required for the standard ancillary payment.
+Receipts/estimates are not required for the ASP.

-The participant should have a signed WTW Plan on file, or proof of enrollment, with information to calculate correct payment based on school status of full-time/part-time and type of term (quarter/semester) to be advanced one of the following ancillary standard payment amounts when:
+The participant should have a signed WTW Plan on file, or proof of enrollment, with information to calculate correct payment based on school status of full-time/part-time and type of term (quarter/semester) to be advanced one of the following ASP amounts when:

 • Enrolled full-time in a semester term: $500